How to Apply: Frequent Questions about EPA Jobs, and Applying for EPA Jobs

 Do graduate degrees play an important role in advancement opportunities at EPA?
 If so, which specific degrees are you seeking?

-For many scientific positions, we actively seek people with advanced degrees.
+For some positions, we actively seek people with advanced degrees.
 Advanced degrees can be used in lieu of experience.
 For example, having a Master's Degree could qualify you at the GS-9 level and having a Ph.D.
 Degree could qualify you at the GS-11 level.
 Many of the scientific positions, such as biologist or chemist, have a specific education requirement like a degree in that discipline.
 Once on board, there is no general, agency-wide requirement for an advanced degree to enhance promotional opportunity, but it can be a factor depending on the needs of the particular part of EPA.

 Vacancy Announcement Jargon